6 ways to get near-perfect Dolby Atmos sound in an imperfect room

 (Image credit: Sonos)

-Dolby Atmos soundbars are getting better and better, so if a traditional Atmos speaker setup simply isn’t going to work for your room, then considering one of our favourite Dolby Atmos soundbars is a great alternative.
+Dolby Atmos soundbars are getting better and better.
+If a traditional Atmos speaker set-up simply isn’t going to work for your room, consider one of our favourite Dolby Atmos soundbars – it’s a great alternative that brings you much of the performance of a full setup in a far more convenient package.

-Overall, we prefer the performance from Atmos soundbars with proper upwards-firing drivers, such as the Sony HT-A7000, since they will actually fire the sound upwards to create true height channels.
-In fact, Dolby recommends a soundbar such as this over dedicated height speakers for rooms with lower ceilings (under 7.4ft).
+In fact, Dolby itself recommends a soundbar such as this over dedicated height speakers for rooms with relatively low ceilings (under 7.4ft).

-However, we have also heard some pretty convincing virtual Atmos performances, such as that offered by the Sonos Beam Gen 2.
-These soundbars are usually more affordable, too, which is useful if you’re on a bit more of a budget.
+We have, though, also heard some pretty convincing virtual Atmos performances, such as that offered by the Sonos Beam Gen 2.
+These soundbars are usually more affordable, too.

 4. Go bigger with wireless Dolby Atmos surrounds